avishaan/dewDropWeb/README.md

-DewDropWeb
+dewDropWeb
 ========

-DewDropWeb is the UI element to https://github.com/neyer/dewDrop It allows a user to quickly see the relatively trustiness and trolliness for a user.
+dewDropWeb is the UI element to https://github.com/neyer/dewDrop It allows a user to quickly see the relatively trustiness and trolliness for a user.

 Usage